Key Takeaways

 How Are Founders Using Modern Tools to Scale?

-Founders in 2026 are no longer hiring "IR Consultants" for $15k a month.
-They are becoming their own acquisition officers.
-Platforms like GIGABOOST.AI automate this by handling the grunt work — ranking the 340,000+ investor profiles and running the LinkedIn warming — while the founder stays in the "Approval Queue" to keep the outreach authentic.
+Founders in 2026 are no longer hiring "IR Consultants" for $15k a month — they are becoming their own acquisition officers.
+Platforms like GIGABOOST.AI automate this by handling the grunt work — ranking the 340,412+ investor profiles and running the LinkedIn warming — while the founder stays in the "Approval Queue" to keep the outreach authentic.

-By the time the 30-day mark hits, these founders aren't just hoping for meetings; they are managing an active calendar.
+By the time the 30-day mark hits, these founders aren't just hoping for meetings — they are managing an active calendar.
 They use 4-method company valuations to ground their negotiations and 35%+ meeting rates to create the FOMO necessary to close a round.
-They treat the raise as a repeatable process, starting for as little as $1 to start a trial and scaling as the pipeline fills.
+They treat the raise as a repeatable process, starting with GIGABOOST.AI and scaling as the pipeline fills.

 Start the Clock